Mani9723/BigInteger/README.md

 - Minimum
 - Maximum
 - Equals
+- Length
 - Comparison
 - toString

 ## Dependencies

-This class implements the BigInt Interface\
+This class implements the BigInt Interface and needs Katartsuba.java, FileReader.java, Exception Classes.

 ## Tests

-I have provided JUnit4 Test class with 121 test cases that has 100% coverage in the class.
+I have provided JUnit4 Test class with 122 test cases that has 100% coverage in the class.

 ## Exceptions